First in a series about the Inca Trail

 The Toughest Hike

 Hiking the Inca Trail was one of the most memorable experiences in my life.
-I suspect it will remain one of the greatest challenges I’ve tackled as well.
-I admit, I was caught off guard by the sheer difficulty of the hike.
-Though I’m no hardcore backpacker, I’ve held my own during fairly lengthy day hikes in the mountains of Oregon, Montana, and Canada.
-My wife Rachel grew up tackling 50-mile hikes in the High Sierra and climbed the 4,421m (14,505′) Mt.
+I also admit that I was caught off guard by the sheer difficulty of the hike.
+Though I’m no backpacker, I’ve held my own during fairly lengthy day hikes in the mountains of Oregon, Montana, and Canada.
+My wife Rachel grew up tackling 50-mile hikes in the High Sierra and climbed the 4,421 m (14,505 ft) Mt.
 Whitney three times, but she agreed that this was the toughest hike of her career.

 Certainly, I anticipated that the altitude of the Inca Trail could be an issue.
-It ranges from 2,430m (7,972′) at the lowest point (Machu Picchu itself, ironically enough) to a high point of 4,215m (13,829′) at the sinisterly named Dead Woman Pass.
-With that in mind, I planned to start the hike near the end of the trip, allowing us to spend eight days above 3,000m for acclimation purposes.
+It ranges from 2,430 m (7,972 ft) at the lowest point (Machu Picchu itself, ironically enough) to a high point of 4,215 m (13,829 ft) at the sinisterly named Dead Woman Pass.
+With that in mind, I planned to start the hike near the end of the trip, allowing us to spend eight days above 3,000 m for acclimation purposes.
 At one point I’d entertained the prospect of a trip to Acadia National Park earlier in the summer to train for mountainous terrain, at least as much as is possible on the Eastern Seaboard.

 As it turned out, we spent practically every free minute during the months leading up to our departure scurrying around to get ready for our wedding.
 There wasn’t even time to train locally for the hike, not that anything in flat-as-a-board, nearly sea level Delaware offers an analogue for hiking through the Andes.
 Still, even with a heavy backpack and the altitude, I wasn’t overly concerned.
-After all, we had all day to hike distances that (except for the short fourth day) varied between 11km and 15 km per day (6.8 miles to 9.3 miles).
+After all, we had all day to hike distances that (except for the short fourth day) varied between 11 km and 15 km per day (6.8 mi to 9.3 mi).

-What I didn’t anticipate was just how draining the terrain would prove to be.
+As it turns out, the terrain combined with the altitude was draining.
 According to our guides, the Inca Trail passes through seven distinct ecosystems, separated by elevation and mountain passes.
-From lunchtime on the first day onward, practically every step was either up or down.
-Indeed, after the easy first few opening kilometers, there probably wasn’t a single stretch of trail more than 30m (98′) long that was completely flat.
+From lunchtime on the Day One onward, practically every step was either up or down.
+Indeed, after the easy first few opening kilometers, there probably wasn’t a single stretch of trail more than 30 m (98 ft) long that was completely flat.
 Even as I struggled for breath on the grueling sections like the steep ascent to Dead Woman Pass on Day Two, or the steep stairs nicknamed “The Gringo Killer” on Day Three, I knew that the hike was not nearly as difficult as it could have been.
 After all, the Peru Treks support staff were not only carrying all the food and tents, but also setting the tents up and doing the cooking.
 It was deeply humbling to realize how much I’d underestimated the terrain and overestimated my physical condition.

 Perhaps I should mention that this particular trail was designed for pilgrimage, not sheer practicality.
 Despite being referred to as Inca Trail in numerous sources (including this one, for simplicity), the Inca Trail in question is just one of many trails in the area built by the Incas.
 At several points during our hike, other trails were visible.
 Our guides identified them as commercial and military trails.
 The commercial trail had a much flatter profile; our guide said that a hiker could reach Machu Picchu from the same starting point in Piscacucho after just eight hours of hiking rather than three plus days on the initially nearby Inca Trail.
 The Inca Trail, it seems, was not designed to be the easiest or most practical connection between two places, but instead to bring pilgrims in contact with the mountains and rivers that the Inca deemed sacred.